nickeisenberg/reddit_classifier/README.md

 # About
-A transformer classifier trained on comments from 10 popular subreddits.
+A transformer classifier trained on comments from the following 10 popular
+subreddits: Bitcoin, CryptoCurrency, hiphopheads, pelotoncycle, soccer chelseafc, formula1, movies, popheads, wallstreetbets.
 The subreddits choosen all have a popular "discussion" chat post and at most 100 comments were scraped using `praw` from the last 100 discussion posts of the subreddits.
 Oddly enough, these were the only subreddits that I could seem to find that had a reocurring chat that conistantly had atleast 100 comments in it.

 All of the comments scraped are found in `./data.tar.gz` and can be unzipped with `tar -xzvf data.tar.gz`.
 The unzipped data folder is of the following